aminezouari52/aminezouari52/README.md

 # 💫 About Me:
-Hi I'm Amine👋, a web developer with over two years of experience, I like building web applications 🌐 using JavaScript frameworks and tools 🔭, I'm always seeking continuous improvement 🚀 and I love learning about new web technologies 🌱
+Hi I'm Amine👋, a web engineer with over two years of experience, I like building web applications 🌐 using JavaScript frameworks and tools 🔭, I'm always seeking continuous improvement 🚀 and I love learning about new web technologies 🌱

 ## 🌐 Socials: